How does cold spraying work?

 Yes, it is possible to use a mixture of a hard material and a material with a ductile matrix.
 For example, metal and ceramics or various composite materials.

-Every single coating material is individually processed.
-The processing of materials requires an individual adjustment of gas temperature and pressure.
-The combination of these two physical parameters defines the particle velocity and the quality of the coating.
-The window of the optimal spray velocity, limited by the critical and the erosion velocity is called “window of deposition“.
-Inside this window of deposition coating quality is influenced by parameters.
+Each coating material undergoes unique processing.
+Processing materials necessitates the customized calibration of gas temperature and pressure.
+The interplay between these two physical factors determines both the particle velocity and the coating's quality.
+The range encompassing the optimal spray velocity, bounded by the critical and erosion velocities, is referred to as the "window of deposition."
+Within this window of deposition, coating quality is subject to parameter influence.

 Products